Staff

 513-556-5953

-Chris D'Amato is a doctoral candidate at the University of Cincinnati School of Criminal Justice.
-He has worked with UCCI for over five years and is currently a research associate with the institute.
+Chris D'Amato is research associate for the University of Cincinnati Corrections Institute.
+As a research associate, Chris' main responsibilities include managing and leading research projects and training agencies in evidence-based practices.
 Chris’ research focuses on examining the validity and reliability of criminogenic risk assessments, the effects of criminal justice involvement on various life outcomes, effective correctional policy, and criminal sentencing.
 His professional goals center around using research to help the correctional field continue to make advancements around the treatment, rehabilitation, and reintegration of justice-involved individuals.
-Chris previously graduated with a MS in criminal justice from the University of Cincinnati (2017) and a BS in criminal justice from Xavier University (2016).
+Chris previously graduated with his PhD in Criminal Justice MS in criminal justice from the University of Cincinnati (2024) and a BS in criminal justice from Xavier University (2016).

 Headshot of Eric J Willoughby